YoctoMonkey/YoctoMonkey/README.md

 ### Hi, I’m Korben
 __I turn caffeine into code__

-My favorite languages are C and Go.
+My favorite languages are Rust, C, and Go.

-I'm currently studying computer systems at school, and I am learning Rust 🦀 in my free time.
+I'm currently learning about operating systems and kernel design.

 I'm interested in distributed systems and artificial intelligence.